Buffers#

 the buffer.
 This value is retrievable via the sycl::device

-class info query sycl::info::device::mem_base_addr_align
+class info query sycl::info::device::mem_base_addr_align.

 Violating this requirement causes the implementation to throw

-with the errc::invalid
+an exception with the errc::invalid error code from

 the sycl::accessor constructor (if the accessor